 Vietnam's Most Common Seeds & Nuts For New Year

-During Tet, every family in Vietnam prepares a special tray of snack to offer guests, containing a variety candies, biscuits, jam, fruits; and roasted nuts are essential components of the tray.
-Vietnamese people eat roasted nuts with the main purpose to create a cheerful and friendly environment in which the hosts and the guests enjoy nuts together.
+During Tet, every family in Vietnam prepares a special tray of snacks to offer guests, featuring a variety of candies, biscuits, jams, fruits, and roasted nuts as essential components of the tray.
+Vietnamese people enjoy eating roasted nuts primarily to create a cheerful and friendly atmosphere where hosts and guests can savor these treats together.

-Unlike the already de-shelled seeds found in bulk store, cooked seeds are kept intact in Vietnam and sometimes trying to separate the edible part from the hull can be both an art and a time-consuming activity.
-Who would want to rush in Tet anyway?
-A cup of tea would be even more perfect and the discussion can last forever, just plainly with tea and nuts.
-In addition, each type of nut has its own nutrition considered to be good for health and the diverse flavor that can only feel by tasting them all.
-Below are top 5 most common roasted nuts and seeds in Vietnam during Tet.
+Unlike pre-shelled seeds found in bulk stores, roasted seeds in Vietnam are kept intact, and separating the edible part from the hull can be both an art and a time-consuming task.
+After all, who would want to rush during Tet?
+Enjoying a cup of tea alongside nuts encourages lengthy conversations that can last for hours.
+Moreover, each type of nut boasts its own unique nutritional benefits and flavors that are best appreciated through tasting.
+Below are the top five most common roasted nuts and seeds enjoyed in Vietnam during Tet.

 Hạt dưa (Watermelon seeds)